 Shortly after that, I started to question the afterlife and heaven and hell.
-I would be led in my bed just drifting off and all of a sudden I was gripped by this awful fear.
+I would be laying in my bed just drifting off and all of a sudden I was gripped by this awful fear.
 What happens when we die?
 If we do go to heaven, how long for?
 Forever?
 My heart was racing, I had sweaty palms and I remember just jumping out of bed and walking quickly, just anywhere, trying to distract myself from that terrible thought.
 Looking back, I wonder if I had just experienced my first panic attack?

 How my anxiety progressed

 However, shortly after being diagnosed with depression, it really kicked up.
 Whereas before, I would have a few months of peace, I was having these thoughts every night.
 And it wasn’t just when I went to bed, it could come on at any time.
 Watching TV with Daz, having a bath or shower, reading a book, doing the washing up, driving, cooking dinner.
 Anywhere where my mind had a chance to wander, it would.

 I would cry on the way home from work, dreading going home because that’s where these thoughts would take over.
 I would wake up in the morning and hope that I would have a depression day rather than an anxiety day because I just couldn’t handle another night of constantly fighting against my own mind.